“Do you know CPR?” The woman dashing out of the cycling gym called to Shawn Beaulne, who was walking by. “Someone in there has collapsed.”

 “I’ll give it a try,” he said.
-Shawn’s job requires him to renew his CPR (cardiopulmonary resuscitation) certification every three years.
+Shawn’s job requires him to regularly renew his CPR (cardiopulmonary resuscitation) certification.
 He had performed CPR in a crisis before, on his brother Chris in 2009.

 Rushing into the gym, he saw John Marechal wedged between the wall and a stationary bicycle.
 He was convulsing and gasping then stopped breathing.

 “Buddy, you’re not going to die on my watch,” Shawn told the unconscious man.
-He suspected cardiac arrest — the man’s heart had stopped beating and he would die if it was not restarted.
+He suspected cardiac arrest — the man’s heart had stopped beating and blood had stopped flowing throughout the body too.